'It'd be my honor:' The Rock says after poll shows 46% of adults support a presidential run

 The poll also found that 29 percent would support campaigns by both Johnson for president and actor Matthew McConaughey for Texas governor, with another 17 percent supporting Johnson’s run only.

-When asked what participants’ opinion was about Hollywood stars running for political posts, 45 percent said that these celebrities are free to do what they want, 19 percent said anyone can join politics these days while 13 percent said they should just stick to acting.
+When asked what participants thought about Hollywood stars running for political posts, 45 percent said that celebrities are free to do what they want, 19 percent said anyone can join politics these days while 13 percent said they should just stick to acting.

 Other celebrities such as Tom Hanks (22 percent), Will Smith (21 percent), Angelina Jolie (30 percent), Oprah Winfrey (27 percent) and Dolly Parton (12 percent) received respective support for making a presidential run.